Payout for parents of British tourist who died after Grand Canyon chopper crash | ITV News

-Payout for parents of British tourist who died after Grand Canyon chopper crash
+Parents of British tourist who died after Grand Canyon chopper crash receive £78 million settlement

 The parents of a British tourist who died after suffering burns in a helicopter crash during a tour of the Grand Canyon in 2018 are to receive a £78 million settlement.

-Jonathan Udall, 31, was one of five Britons, including his newlywed wife, who died after an Airbus helicopter crashed and then burst into flames on February 10.
+31-year-old Jonathan Udall, from Sussex, was one of five Britons, including his newlywed wife, who died after an Airbus helicopter crashed and then burst into flames on 10 February.

+He was on his honeymoon with his wife Ellie and celebrating with friends from Worthing when it happened.

-The British tourist, who was honeymooning in Las Vegas, suffered burns over 90% of his body and died after spending 12 days in hospital following the crash.
+The British tourist, originally from Southampton, suffered burns over 90% of his body and died after spending 12 days in hospital following the crash.

-His parents claimed in a lawsuit for wrongful death that their son, originally from Southampton, could have survived if not for the post-crash fire.
+His parents claimed in a lawsuit for wrongful death that their son could have survived if not for the post-crash fire.

-Under the settlement approved by a US judge in Clark County, Nevada on Friday, Jonathan’s parents, Philip Udall and Marlene Udall, will receive 24.6 million dollars (£19.3 million) from the operator of the helicopter, Papillon Airways, and 75.4 million dollars (£59.3 million) from its French manufacturer, Airbus Helicopters SAS.
+A US judge in Clark County, Nevada on Friday, approved a settlement of $100 million for Jonathan’s parents.

+Philip Udall and Marlene Udall will receive 24.6 million dollars (£19.3 million) from the operator of the helicopter, Papillon Airways, and 75.4 million dollars (£59.3 million) from its French manufacturer, Airbus Helicopters SAS.

 Mr and Mrs Udall said they hoped the settlement would induce helicopter manufacturers to install safe technology so “no other parents” have to suffer their loss.